dchambers/dchambers.github.io/_posts/articles/2015-11-07-databases-are-dead.md

 ### Data View

-The Data Views maintains a state-tree based on the event stream from the active chronicler.
+The Data Views maintain a state-tree based on the event stream from the active chronicler.
 They are composed of a set of reducer functions and nothing else.
 In addition to the reducers for the domain actions, data-views must also support two non-domain specific actions:

   1. `SET_STATE` to replace the state-tree with some data provided by the chronicler.
   2. `SNAPSHOT` to serialize the current state-tree to the SAN.

-Clients will normally seek to establish a connection to the data-view before connecting to the chronicler, on the basis that clients can't sensibly seek to affect the state-tree until they first know its current state.
-Here, round robin DNS is used to evenly share the load between the hosts providing the data-views.
+Clients will normally seek to establish a connection to the data-views before connecting to the chronicler, on the basis that clients can't sensibly seek to affect the state-tree until they first know its current state.
+Here, round robin DNS is used to evenly share the load between the hosts providing a particular data-view.

-For isomorphic apps, the data-view will also effectively be the app-server, as it will need to provide rendered page views for any app URLs, in addition to the streamed state updates.
+For isomorphic apps, the data-views will also effectively be app-servers, as they will need to provide rendered page views for any app URLs, in addition to the streamed state updates.
+Since there can be multiple data-views publishing updates for the same event stream, each update must include a unique event-identifer, and data-views that don't need to change based on some event will still need to send an empty update message so clients know when it's safe to re-render.

 ### Envoy